Eureeka's Castle: Production

 Eureeka's Castles ending credits state the show comes from an original concept by Debby Beece and Judy Katschke.
 In 1988, development of the show began by staff members at Nickelodeon and animator Eli Noyes and his partner Kit Laybourne, whose wife Geraldine Laybourne was the Head of Programming for Nickelodeon.
 "Jovial Bob Stine", best known for his children's horror novels written under the pen name R. L. Stine, was hired as the head writer to develop the concept, characters and episode scripts.
 The puppet design and construction for the characters were done at 3/Design Studio where the puppets were built by Jim Kroupa, John Orberg, Kip Rathke and Matt Stoddart.

 Nickelodeon ordered 65 episodes of Eureeka's Castle, and Beece called it "the most ambitious program for preschoolers since the premiere of Sesame Street 20 years ago".
 The first episode of Eureeka's Castle premiered during Nickelodeon's Special Delivery block on August 27, 1989, before debuting on Nick Jr. on September 4.
 In May 1990, Eureeka's Castle was renewed for a 35-episode second season.

-From 1990 to 1991, Nickelodeon created 52 half-hour episodes of Eureeka's Castle entirely out of clips from the first two seasons for their participation in the Cable in the Classroom service.
-Some episodes did not include acquired shorts and musical guest segments, while others included some of them.
-The half-hour episodes were designed for international distribution and later replaced the original hour-long episodes in reruns starting in 1994.
+From 1990 to 1991, Nickelodeon created 52 half-hour episodes of Eureeka's Castle, compiling clips from the first two seasons, for international distribution and their participation in the Cable in the Classroom service.
+Nick Jr. continued to air the original hour-long episodes, which were shortened to half-hour episodes in 1994.
 Production on Eureeka's Castle ended in 1991; some of the show's crew later worked on Gullah Gullah Island.